How your photos should look for a secure status card

 Attention

-- head coverings are not acceptable, unless worn for religious, cultural or medical purposes:
+• Head coverings are unacceptable, unless worn for religious, cultural or medical purposes:

-- the full face must be clearly visible and the head covering must not cast any shadows on the face
+• the full face needs to be clearly visible and the head covering shouldn't cast any shadows on the face.

 Child photos